yegor-vynokurov/check-pronounce/README.md

 In further work, use yTrain, yTest, which indicates lower sound probabilities.
 For example, where the sound [b] has not yet ended, and the sound [a] has just begun, put not 1 or 0, but a percentage: 0.7, 0.8, 0.9, 1.0, 1.0, 1.0, 0.9, 0.8.
 This can improve the accuracy of predictions.

 ## Autoencoder recognition data:
 The predicted sounds [ai] when processed by the autoencoder did not make it possible to use bias to filter out "clean" and "not clean" sounds.
-The error boundaries overlapped completely, the mean values ​​almost coincided.
+The error boundaries overlapped completely, the mean values almost coincided.

 Therefore, we used a trained classifier and ran the predicted sounds through it.
 We got the probability that each of the sounds belongs to [ai].